 Martinez moved on in the summer of 2013 to take the Everton job, to be replaced by Owen Coyle.
 However, his tenure was not a successful one and he was dismissed before Christmas 2013.
 The German Uwe Rosler came in to take over the hot seat.

 Rosler took the side to the semi final of the FA Cup in 2014, where The Latics agonisingly went out on penalties to Arsenal at Wembley.
 After finishing the season in fifth place, Wigan lost at the semi final stage of the play offs to Queens Park Rangers.

-Wigan Athletic FC will play in the Football League Championship in the 2014-15 season.
+Wigan Athletic FC will play in the Football League One in the 2017-18 season.

 Wigan Athletic 3 Hull City 0 (Saturday 21st February 1987) FA Cup Round Five (att: 11,453)

 Hull City had a decent team at the time and had been boosted by new signings Charlie Palmer and Alex Dyer so we set out on the coach from Scarborough, picking up in Filey and then Bridlington in a pretty decent mood.
 We were pretty confident that City may even reach the semi finals, and from there who knew?